expectedtodie/expectedtodie/_posts/2024-01-14-expectedtodie-part9.md

 This is part 9 of my blog series.
 If you haven't read the previous parts in the series, it is best to start with part one, [Daddy's dying](https://expectedtodie.com/expectedtodie-part1).

 Looks like it has been over a year since I checked in here.
 It is now January 2024.
-Not only am I still kicking 11 years post diagnosis of Stage IV Pancreatic Neuroendocrine Tumors, I am sill thriving!
+Not only am I still kicking 11 years post diagnosis of Stage IV Pancreatic Neuroendocrine Tumors, I am still thriving!

-One year ago we moved into a cute little rental house in a cute small town called Brevard, NC.
-We literally live on main street in a hundred year old home with a white picket fence.
-We walk into town.
-I've never lived in a a place where I can walk into town.
+One year ago we moved into a cute little rental house in a cute small mountain town called Brevard, NC.
+We literally live on Main Street in a hundred-year-old home with a white picket fence.
+We often walk into town, two blocks away.
+I've never lived in a place where I can walk into town.
 I get my hair cut by a barber on main street with one of those rotating stripped poles outside.
 We go to the movies in a theater that only shows one movie at a time.
 We have really enjoyed small-town life this past year.
 But what we love most about this area is we live in the mountains.
 Within 20 minutes we can be driving up a mountain.
 My son and I hike twice a week either enjoying beautiful Blue Ridge Mountain views or one of the 250 nearby waterfalls.

 <img src="/images/blog/Waterfall.jpeg" width="300px">

 Also, my daughter Taylor did end up getting married in 2023 in Idaho!
-There was a time, given this cancer, when I assumed I could never live to walk my daughter down the asile on her wedding day.
+There was a time, given this cancer, when I assumed I could never live to walk my daughter down the aisle on her wedding day.
+How fortunate I am!

 <img src="/images/blog/TaylorWedding.jpeg" width="300px">